Clemapfel/Mousetrap.jl/docs/src/01_manual/02_signals.md

     (Arg1_t, Arg2_t, ..., [Optional1_t, Optional2_t, ...]) -> Return_t`.
     ```

-Each signal requires its a callback to conform to a specific signature.
+Each signal requires it's a callback to conform to a specific signature.
 This signature is different for each signals.
 If we attempt to connect a handler that has the wrong signature, an `AssertionError` will be thrown at compile time.
 This makes it important to know how to check which signal requires which signature.

 ## Checking Signal Signature

 Working with our example, signal `clicked` of class `Button`, let's say we do not know what function is able to connect to this signal.
-To find out, we check the mousetrap documentation, either by visting [`Button`](@ref)s documentation online, or from within the REPL by pressing `?` and entering the name of the class we want to look up:
+To find out, we check the mousetrap documentation, either by visiting [`Button`](@ref)s documentation online, or from within the REPL by pressing `?` and entering the name of the class we want to look up:

 ```
 help?> mousetrap.Button